 The status of the adjudicator's decision is the structural feature of the regime that everyone has to plan around.
 The decision is binding on both parties pending final resolution by arbitration, litigation, or agreement of the parties.
 Whatever figure the adjudicator certifies is payable on the timeline the decision sets, and the loser pays in the meantime — there is no automatic stay pending an arbitration or court challenge.
 Enforcement is straightforward through the High Court where the decision is not complied with voluntarily, and the courts have consistently enforced adjudicators' decisions absent a clear procedural defect or jurisdictional error.
 The adjudication is not the final word on the underlying dispute; arbitration or litigation can revisit the merits later.
 But the cash position the adjudication sets is the cash position the parties operate on until that later determination, and the time and cost of going behind the adjudication is not trivial.

 The cost dynamic shapes how parties run the process.
-Each party bears its own legal and expert costs unless the adjudicator orders otherwise — the default is no cost-shifting.
-The adjudicator's own fees are typically split between the parties unless the decision allocates them differently, with the basis usually tied to the conduct of the parties or the substance of the outcome.
-Even a successful adjudication is expensive in time and fees relative to handling the matter inside the 21-day Schedule window — and it is expensive on both sides regardless of who prevails.
-That cost differential is the strongest commercial argument for hitting the Schedule window: an Irish principal that issues a clear, defensible Schedule inside 21 days settles most disputes at the Schedule and reaches adjudication only on the genuinely contested matters.
-The principal that consistently misses the window invites adjudications it would not otherwise face, and pays adjudicator fees on each one whether or not the certified figure stands.
+Each party bears its own legal and expert costs unless the adjudicator orders otherwise — the default is no cost-shifting — and the adjudicator's own fees are typically split between the parties unless the decision allocates them differently.
+Even a successful adjudication is expensive in time and fees relative to handling the matter inside the 21-day Schedule window, and it is expensive on both sides regardless of who prevails.

 Where the Irish regime diverges from the UK pay-less cycle

-For a QS or commercial manager who has trained on UK material, or who runs work on both sides of the Irish Sea, the Ireland-versus-UK contrasts are worth setting out cleanly so the wrong document or the wrong terminology does not drift across.
-The two regimes share the same instinct — interim certification with a procedural framework that pushes disputes into adjudication rather than into the courts — but they differ on terminology, on document model, on consequences of a missed window, and on the downstream tax flow.
+For a QS who runs work on both sides of the Irish Sea, the contrasts matter so the wrong document or terminology does not drift across.
+The two regimes share the interim-certification-into-adjudication instinct but differ on four practical points:

 Extract invoice data to Excel with natural language prompts